modtronix-com/devkit_sx1276/Readme.txt

 This contains the current working project.
 This is the standard c project.
 Fixed USB issue where program froze when receiving data.

+========== Check out project using SourceTree ========== This project consists out of a main repository, with some libraries that are cloned from remote repositories.
+When checking out the project from GitHub, this is not obvious seeing that the ".hg" repositor folder is not present.
+Newer version of the libraries might be available - but have NOT been tested with this project!

+Newer versions of the libraries(if avaible) might work, but have NOT been tested!
+The "lib_checkout.bat" batch file can be used to check out newer libraries.

+Library Version:
+See "lib_versions.txt" file to see the versions of the library used.

+Library URL locations:
+See "lib_url" variables in "lib_checkout.bat" for library URLs